Bytewaiser/verilog-projects/basic-circuits/NotGate/Readme.md

 For this example:

-    vvp or_gate.vvp
+    vvp not_gate.vvp

-- This command will create a file called `or_gate.vcd`
+- This command will create a file called `not_gate.vcd`
 - Then this file can be fed to a wave simulation software like gtkwave

 ### Note on creating a wave file